-New directors receive information about their duties and obligations and our business and operations, as well as minutes and other documents from recent Board meetings.
+New directors receive information about their duties and obligations and Capital Power's business and operations, as well as minutes and other documents from recent Board meetings.
 They also receive a corporate governance manual prepared by management that includes our articles, by-laws and other Board documents.
-Directors are responsible for familiarizing themselves with the content before their first Board meeting.
+Directors take responsibility to familiarizing themselves with the content before their first Board meeting.

-New directors are assigned a "board buddy" and also spend a day with management and attend an orientation session to develop a basic understanding of Capital Power and our business before their first Board meeting.
+Prior to their first Board meeting, new directors are assigned a "board buddy" and also spend a day with management and attend an orientation session to develop a basic understanding of Capital Power and our business.

 We may also provide additional information tailored to a new director's needs and interests, information on our current activities, and any other information that a new director requests.
-A new director will also be offered a tour of one or more of Capital Power's plants.
+A new director will also be offered a tour of one or more of Capital Power's facilities.

-We encourage new directors to attend committee meetings as an ex-officio member to broaden their understanding of different aspects of our business and governance in general.
+New directors are encouraged to attend committee meetings as an ex-officio member to gain a better understanding of different aspects of Capital Power's business and governance.